JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesOS.md

 - installers
 - system moniter

-### **Memory and file management**
+### **Memory management**
-Alocates space for programs and makes sure the OS Kernal is loaded - the kernal makes sure memory and file management is executed correctly.
-Its key processes are:
+Alocates space for programs and makes sure the OS Kernal is loaded - the kernal makes sure memory and file management is executed correctly. key memory management processes are:

-- **Paging**
-- **Segmentation**
-- Assigning **virtual memory**
-- Moving files to and from secondary storage.
+- Allocating **memory** loading programs between RAM and secondary storage
-- Loading programs as segments or pages into RAM when they are needed.
+  - paging
+  - segmentation
+  - virtual memory - In order to allow for programs larger than RAM to run
+- determine how much memory to allocate to each process that is running and reserve that space
+- controlling memory use. swapping between processes and their memory space in order to provide memory access as required.
+- map the logical address space to the physical address space
+- protect programs

 ### Paging
 Paging happens when moving programs into RAM, where RAM does not have an entire free space for the program.
 To Fit the needed gaps in RAM , RAM Is physically divied into equally sized sections.
 Programs are divied the same way so they can be moved between main memory and RAM.